 Robert E. Wolfe was born in New York on September 4th, 1923.
-In Rye his family lived at 203 Oakland Beach Avenue.
-Robert’s residence consisted of his father Howard, his mother Margaret, his 3 sisters Gronne, Nancy, Beulah, and his brother David.
+In Rye his family lived at 203 Oakland Beach Avenue and were members of the Presbyterian Church.
+Robert’s family consisted of his father Howard, his mother Margaret, his 3 sisters Gronne, Nancy, Beulah, and his brother David.
 Robert’s father had a high school education, and worked as a salesman.
 Robert’s mother had a 8th grade education, and was a homemaker.

 Robert was supposed to be a member of the Rye High School class of 1941.
 However he decided to enlist in the US Navy in November of 1940.
 We know Robert was serving on the

 USS Gwin (DD-433) from it's Muster Roll of January 15th 1941.

 USS Gwin (DD-433), was a Gleaves-class destroyer.
 The destroyer was commissioned at Boston on 15 January 1941, Lt.Comdr.
 J. M. Higgins in command.

 In it's 30 months of service the USS Gwin would participate in some of the fiercest Naval battles in history.
 Robert E. Wolfe, not yet 20 years old, would bear witness to the following.